 We find that chains form with high probability and supply chain efficiency is high across all treatments.
 Profits are influenced by the degree of horizontal competition in each tier, in a manner that is largely consistent with the Balanced Principal (BP) model of supply chain negotiated prices.
-Specifically, profits in a tier will generally increase with less competition in the tier, and decrease with less competition in other tiers.
+Specifically, profits in a tier will generally increase with less competition (higher Δc) in the tier, and decrease with less competition in other tiers.
 Profits to a firm can depend significantly on competitive realities in a remote tier.
 Deviations from predicted outcomes tended to be in the direction of more equitable distributions of wealth, where (the retailer primarily) does not extract all of the value that she theoretically could demand.

 There is no alternative theoretical prediction for our stage 1 negotiations known to the authors, but stage 2 negotiations can benefit from leader-follower (LF) as well as BP predictions.
-Our results augment existing experimental evidence that outcomes tend to be less extreme than standard preference LF models would predict, and more aligned with bargaining model predictions.
-In our experiments, the BP model outperforms both types of standard preference LF model (with either the retailer or the manufacturing tier in the role of leader).
-Restricting attention only to LF models in $n \times 1$ settings, the popular (and somewhat intuitive) tendency to declare the 1 player leader is not as aligned with our experimental outcomes as the alternative common agency assumption (with the n-firm tier as leader).
+The BP model outperforms both types of LF model (with either the retailer or the manufacturing tier in the role of leader).
+If we restrict attention only to LF models, declaring the manufacturing tier as leader is best.
+This is interesting, given the tendency in the literature in $n \times 1$ models to declare the 1 player the leader.
+Our results suggest that the common agency approach (with the n-firm tier as leader) is more predictive of actual outcomes.
+Neither, however, is as effective as the BP model.